The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Discussion Conclusion

-To sum up, while the current literature suggests that TLMs possess remarkable syntactic capabilities, achieving greater mechanistic insights as well as more robust and holistic conclusions will require greater methodological harmonization, more explicit theoretical commitments, more fine-grained evaluation practices, and a broader empirical landscape.
-We hope that our review and the database and annotation standard we release with it contributes to moving the field forward along this path.
+To sum up, the current literature supports the view \textit{that} TLMs possess remarkable syntactic capabilities.
+However, understanding \textit{how} this knowledge is acquired and used, as well as how it relates to universality and variation in language, will require more work in both the analysis of existing literature and new studies.
+We encourage greater methodological harmonization, more explicit theoretical commitments, and a broader empirical landscape.
+Some open topics are whether TLMs implement near-symbolic mechanisms, as hypothesized \citet{boleda:2025}; when and how TLMs fall back on superficial statistical patterns \cite[e.g.\ performance on agreement, binding, or scope often degrades for rare or nonce lexical items,][]{lasri_does_2022}; whether improvements with model scale reflect genuine generalization or massive memorization of specific instances \cite{Lake:Baroni:2017}.
+We hope that our review, database, and annotation standard contributes to moving the field forward.